-The purpose of the second end-user workshop deliverable is to complement the feedback already provided during the first workshop with the feedback gathered for the second one.
-This document is a living document that will be ultimately updated with the feedback from the third workshop to produce the next deliverable (D8.7).
+The purpose of the second end-user workshop deliverable was to complement the feedback already provided during the first workshop with the feedback gathered for the second one.

 The purpose of the First End-User Workshop deliverable is to provide an overview of the feedback given by the End User Board (EUB) members during the workshop organised in Eindhoven on 10 September 2019.
 The focus of the Second End-User Workshop was to get feedback from the partial demonstrators with the aim to improve their market opportunities and synergy possibilities which took place virtually on 20 October 2020 due to pandemic emergency situation.